Campus Improvement Plan

 Improve low-performing schools

-Staff Responsible for Monitoring: Administration, counselor, ADA, CIS, teachers, nurse
+Staff Responsible for Monitoring: Administrators, CIS, Counselor, ADA, nurse, teacher

 Title I: